fiseni/Pozitron.Extensions.MediatR/README.md

 A simple library that extends MediatR with various publishing strategies.
 I elaborated on the motivation and implementation details in this [article](https://fiseni.com/posts/mediatr-publishing-strategies/).

+> [!IMPORTANT]
+> This extension library is published under the MIT license.
+Please note that starting with version 13.0.0, the [MediatR](https://github.com/LuckyPennySoftware/MediatR) library (which this project extends) has adopted a dual licensing model.
+For details about MediatR’s licensing and pricing, visit https://mediatr.io.

 ## Usage

 Set the `MediatorImplementationType` to `ExtendedMediator` in the configuration.